Quasar2134/MC-Overhaul-Survivalist-Datapack/README.md

 Installation:
-1) Download datapack.zip and extract
+1) Download datapack.zip and resourcepack.zip and extract both
-- In the world creation menu, navigate to More -> Data Packs -> Open Pack Folder which will open a temporary folder for buffering the datapack
+2) In the world creation menu, navigate to More -> Data Packs -> Open Pack Folder which will open a temporary folder for buffering the datapack.
+Move the folder, MC Overhaul Survivalist, from the extracted datapack file into the temp folder.

 Important!:
 - Don't invoke mc_overhaul:hard_reset function (resets every advancement and reloads the server).
 Only use for debug purposes.